Alien Halloween Costume Inflatable

 2. Why is Halloween called Halloween

-As it is the evening before the All Hallows’ Day, it was called All Hallows’ Eve.
-Later on with time it changed into Halloween.
+Alien Halloween Costume, As it is the evening before All Hallows’ Day, it was called All Hallows’ Eve.
+Later on, with time, it changed into Halloween.

 3. When is Halloween Day – When is Halloween Celebrated

-Halloween Day is celeberated on 31 October every year.
+Halloween Day is celebrated on 31 October every year.

 4. Is Halloween a Holiday